Goodreads Giveaway: Win 1 of 50 free Kindle copiesEnter now

 • Source: Cooling systems run 24/7 at 60-80 decibels

-• Backup generators: Monthly testing, emergency use
+• Generators: Monthly testing, emergency use

 • Standards: Measure at property boundaries

-• Baseline: Establish current noise levels before construction
+• Baseline: Establish current levels before construction

 Visual Impact